jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 contains templates and configuration files that are preset for command line programs.
 So try this schema first and improve later.

-## 3. Update lukeghg python package
+## 3. Update the lukeghg python package

 You need to update the *lukeghg* package from GitHub whenever you or someone else has made changes and pushed the work there.
 Otherwise changes will not appear available in the virtual environment,